-The search mode can be enabled by the software when a limit search is conducted.
-When search mode is enabled, a squelch open indication is only given if the currently recieved signal is centered on the receiver's tuned frequency.
+The 5 kHz search window can be enabled by the software when a limit search is conducted using 5 kHz channel spacing.
 This provides more selective squelch operation, which helps prevent the receiver from stopping 5 or 10 kHz away from the actual transmitter frequency.
-In addition, the 5 kHz search window can be enabled to make the squelch indication even more selective.
-When 5 kHz channel spacing is used, the 5 kHz search window should be enabled.
 When 12.5 kHz or wider channel spacing is used, the 5 kHz search window should be disabled.
-When the search mode is disabled, the setting of the 5 kHz search window has no effect.
-The power-up default mode is search mode disabled and 5 kHz search window disabled.
+The power-up default mode is 5 kHz search window disabled.